saeedrila/remedy/README.md

 Register pages were added
 OTP pages were added

-Header has been made.
+Header,Footer has been made.
 This will be used througout the patient facing pages.

+Big cards and small cards were made.
+This will be shown in the landing page.

+Doctor Specialties are hardcoded as of now.

 Thanks to:

-Attribution:
+Attributions:
+Profile icon:
 <a href="https://www.flaticon.com/free-icons/user" title="user icons">User icons created by Freepik - Flaticon</a>

+Doctor prescription:
+<a href="https://storyset.com/health">Health illustrations by Storyset</a>

+Lab test selection:
+<a href="https://storyset.com/analysis">Analysis illustrations by Storyset</a>

+Doctor :
+<a href="https://storyset.com/work">Work illustrations by Storyset</a>

+Lab test:
+<a href="https://storyset.com/analysis">Analysis illustrations by Storyset</a>

+Online Doctor:
+<a href="https://storyset.com/work">Work illustrations by Storyset</a>